Heat Pump Residential Registered Vendor FAQ

 There are several types of homes that are ideal for this program.
 Here are a few examples:

-1. New construction where heat pumps eliminate the expense of fuel tanks, boilers, chimneys, ductwork, and radiators.
+1. New construction where heat pumps eliminate the expense of fuel tanks, boilers, chimneys, ductwork, and radiators

-2. Homes heated with expensive fuels (electric baseboard, propane, kerosene) where the potential for cost savings is the greatest.
+2. Homes heated with expensive fuels (electric baseboard, propane, kerosene) where the potential for cost savings is the greatest

-3. Houses that just need one or two more heat pumps (small, well-insulated, open concept, heated by single pellet/gas stove or wall furnace) where rebates can cover a significant portion of cost.
+3. Houses that just need one or two more heat pumps (small, well-insulated, open concept, heated by single pellet/gas stove or wall furnace)

-When paired with the indoor units shown in the CEE Database (select “CEE Tier 2 – North and Canada” for ductless heat pumps or “CEE Tier 1 – North and Canada” for ducted heat pumps), all the outdoor units on our list of rebate-eligible heat pumps are federal tax credit-eligible.
+When paired with the indoor units shown in the CEE Residential HVAC – Air-Source Heat Pumps Product Model Listings, all the outdoor units on our list of rebate-eligible heat pumps are federal tax credit-eligible (for upgrades completed on or before 12/31/2025).

 No.